 According to OSHA, each scaffold and scaffold component must support without failure its own weight and at least four times the maximum intended load applied or transmitted to it. §1926.451(a)(1).
 Because our frame sets can hold on average 40,300 lbs, the maximum intended load that can be applied to one of our sets (a span) is 10,075 lbs.
 The maximum intended load limit on each leg our our scaffolding can be up to 2,518 lbs.
 That’s a lot of weight!

-We tested our 5’X6’4″ walk through scaffolding frames at Texas A & M. The tests were conducted in accordance with ANSI/SSFI SC100-5/05.
+Our scaffolding load limits are tested at Texas A & M. The tests were conducted in accordance with ANSI/SSFI SC100-5/05.
 For the test, three sets of our SWS-610B scaffolding frames were stacked on top of each other with out standard pins and spring clips.
 Screw jacks were added to the base.
 The tower was approximately 20’2″ tall.
 Weight was applied to the top of the scaffolding tower at a rate of 5,000 to 10,000 lbs over a period of time until failure occurred.
 Three tests were conducted.
 Check out our test results here: Scaffold Frame Compression Tests.

 Because of the large amount of weight our scaffolding can hold, it is considered to be heavy-duty in that it can support a weight in excess of the 75 lbs/sq. ft. per span.
 Even in the heaviest masonry applications, most of our customers will never even get close to the 10,000 lbs per bay our scaffolding will support.